-Infographics, sometimes also called information graphics, data visualisations or just ‘data-viz’, are visual representations of instructions or sets of data, aimed at enabling the reader to quickly process and comprehend the information presented.
+Infographics, sometimes also called information graphics, data visualizations or just ‘data-viz’, are visual representations of instructions or sets of data, aimed at enabling the reader to quickly process and comprehend the information presented.

 Familiar items such as warning signs, road signs, maps and charts are examples of traditional infographics.
 (More information about the history of infographics can be found on a separate post.)